rpalloni/airbyte-airflow-datalakehouse-dbt-metabase/README.md

 [2] sources_and_spaces
 ```

-_profiles.yml_ dbt-dremio parameters define exactly where dbt will create tables and views and where unserlying data are stored. \
+_profiles.yml_ dbt-dremio parameters define exactly where dbt will create tables and views and where underlying data are stored. \
 Because Dremio separates logical metadata (Spaces) from the physical storage (Sources), these settings act as a map for dbt output:
 * `dremio_space`: this is the top level space in Dremio where dbt will create the virtual datasets.
 * `dremio_space_folder`: (optional) this allows to organize models into a specific folder within the space (`dremio_space/dremio_space_folder/model_xyz`)